GDSC-DSI/Schedura/README.md

 <p></p>
 <p><h2><a id="index5"></a>🛠 How To Setup :</h2></p>

 <p><a href="https://github.com/coder2699/Dare2Change/releases/download/v1/dare2change_v1.apk">Click Here Download Apk file</a>.
-After that install the apk file, the app will start installing on your device (minimum requirement of device is Android 5.0).
-Once the app is installed, click on open the app, your app will open then your are good to go, app is ready for its use.</p>
+After that install the apk file, the app will start installing on the device (the minimum requirement of the device is Android 5.0).
+Once the app is installed, click on open the app, the app will open then one is good to go, the app is ready for its use.</p>

 <p><h2><a id="index6"></a>❕ Permissions :</h2></p>